bajamircea/bajamircea.github.io/_posts/2022-10-26-mockable-interfaces-idiom.markdown

 # What are it's limits?

-**Of the three idioms presented here this one is the least intellectually sound one**.
+**Of the three idioms presented here, this one is the least intellectually sound one**.

 In it's defence we can say that it is useful in the context of lack of